 Health and welfare of short-legged cats

 Our position on breeding cats is that first no harm should be done.
-If, in getting this short legged look the cat suffers, then these cats should not be bred.
+If there is even a small chance that the short-legged look causes health or welfare problems, we should not be breeding these cats.

 We have limited the information about inherited disorders to those conditions that are known and proven to exist within a breed.
 For many breeders and many conditions, insufficient information may be available at this time to know whether any particular breed is necessarily free of any particular condition.